Simple Craigslist Job Posting Tips that Deliver Real Candidates

 Ok, now let's look at the body of a post.
 Here's an almost laughably bad one:

 You'll find literally thousands of ads like this on Craigslist.
 If this isn't just spam to get your information, I'd be shocked.
-Most people will know not to post an ad this vague.
+Most people will know not to post a job opportunity this vague.

 But how about this one: